haryp2309/fb-messenger-gnome/README.md

 ## Design

 > 💡 Currently, the app doesn't support rounded corners (see https://github.com/electron/electron/issues/33036).
+> As a workaround, the app uses rounded corners using CSS while making the base window transparent.
+Therefore, the application window shadow will be missing.
-A workaround is to use this extension: [https://extensions.gnome.org/extension/1514/rounded-corners/](https://extensions.gnome.org/extension/1514/rounded-corners/)
+> A workaround is to use this extension: [https://extensions.gnome.org/extension/1514/rounded-corners/](https://extensions.gnome.org/extension/1514/rounded-corners/)

 ![Messenger in Light Mode](assets/light-mode-example.png "Messenger in Light Mode")